martylanger/lets-client/README.md

 -   As a signed-in user, I would like to choose whether before an election is closed the preliminary results are visible or not.
 -   As a user, I would like to be able to make an election's results visible only to participants, only to invitees, only to myself, or public.
 ###### v4.5
--   As a user, I would like to open my election to an indefinite number of choices.
+DONE -   As a user, I would like to open my election to an indefinite number of choices.

 #### v5
 -   As a user, I would like several options of alternative voting methods.